Skip to main content

 In 2019, the rule was amended to extend the wood burning ban to include any days year-round when a Spare the Air Alert is in effect due to high levels of fine particulate pollution, such as during a wildfire.

 The fine particles in wood smoke are about 1/70 the width of a human hair.
 They can bypass the body's natural defense systems in the nose and throat, enter the lungs and the bloodstream, and cause serious health effects.
 High levels of fine particle pollution can make breathing difficult, aggravate asthma, and cause premature death for people with heart or lung disease.

 During winter months, wood smoke is the largest source of air pollution in the Bay Area, accounting for more than one-third of fine particulate matter pollution.
 On cool, calm days when there is an inversion layer of warm air acting as a lid over a layer of cold air, wood smoke can build up at ground level to unhealthy concentrations.

-On a Winter Spare the Air day, the Air District's wood-burning regulation makes it illegal indoors and outdoors throughout the Bay Area to burn wood, fire logs, pellets, or other solid fuels in a fireplace, woodstove, outdoor fire pit, or other wood-burning device.
+When a Spare the Air Alert is called due to high levels of fine particulate pollution, the Air District's wood-burning regulation makes it illegal indoors and outdoors throughout the Bay Area to burn wood, fire logs, pellets, or other solid fuels in a fireplace, wood stove, outdoor fire pit, or other wood-burning device.
 This regulation applies to both households and businesses like hotels and restaurants.